AndreasChristensen89/resto-booking-system/README.md

 * Meals - stores an object for each meal
     Name must be unique.
 Takes in description.
 Uses foreignkey to connect to a Category object.
 Takes in number specifying how many people it is meant for.
 Price is a decimal field with max 4 digits and two decimal places.
 Image must be included, which will be uploaded to cloud via Pillow (installed).
 Slug is auto generated from the name field.

+## Django forms
+Three forms
+* BookTableForm - form for creating booking on the booking page
+* ProfileForm - form for the profile page
+* ContactForm - form for the contact page

 In first I included first_name and last_name in the Booking model, but it seemed extensive, especially when a user was already created.
 Instead, I found it better to require adding contact details before making a booking.
 This way the same user can easily book again, and the details are taken from the user.
 The first_name and last_name could be cut from the booking, thus making it more appropriate to book using only a datetime and guests number.